 Legoland Waterpark

 We also had our lunch at Waterpark Beach Grill.
-Heard their fried chicken is nice, but I didn’t get to try because hubby was having slight cough.
+Heard their fried chicken is nice, but I didn’t get to try it because hubby was having a slight cough.
 The wanton and charcoal burger is equally good.

 Thoughts on Legoland Malaysia